 Be it that iconic interrogation led by Sir Lawrence Olivier, or Hoffman’s panic as he tries to escape his own bathroom, catching your breath will feel like an impossibility.
 Is it safe to say you’ll feel like you’ve run a marathon after this?
 Absolutely.

-Denis Villeneuve hasn’t put a foot wrong in his filmography, and Prisoners was one of his earliest first steps into the mainstream with a film that got a lot of attention.
+Denis Villeneuve is yet to put a foot wrong in his filmography, and Prisoners was one of his earliest steps into the mainstream with a film that got a lot of attention.

 Hugh Jackman gives what may be the performance of his career as the father of a missing daughter, taking justice into his own hands, with Jake Gyllenhaal reaching similar highs as the detective battling a case he can’t break.
 The further both go, the darker Villeneuve’s who-really-dunnit becomes, right up until its last moments and its final flicker of hope.

 The LA crime saga from Michael Mann harnesses a collection of stunning performances scattered across the city of angels, but who are we kidding?
 The thrill of the chase between Pacino’s flawed lawman, and De Niro’s bank robber is when the film reaches its boiling point.

 Gimme All You Got!
 The best TV series

 Diner dream convo aside, Mann’s finest is loaded with an array of intense instances that raise pulses, as these two opposing forces are slowly pulled together, exploding in one of the greatest modern-day gunfights that doesn’t contain Keanu Reeves.